smathermather/postgis-tutorial-data/00_postgis_startup.md

 	* Username
 	* Password

 Now we are connected to the database.
-We need to do two things more before we can load data and write queries:
+We need to do three things more before we can load data and write queries:
 1) Create a database to work in.
 (You are logged in as a database super user, which means you are a demi-god on this database server.
 Please be kind, be careful, and don't delete or modify anyone else's work... .)
 	* Double click on "PostGIS Tutorial Server"
 	* Right Click on "Databases" below "PostGIS Tutorial Server"